 It’s a sweet tasting, healthy, and easy-to-prepare meal for your Stage 2 eater.
-Sweet Potato, Chickpea and Spinach is full of vitamins, protein and antioxidants.
-If you like giving your little one a super charged meal, this sweet potato stage 2 baby food fits the bill.
+Sweet Potato, Chickpea and Spinach are full of vitamins, protein and antioxidants.
+If you like giving your little one a super charged meal, this stage 2 baby food fits the bill.

 This recipe is suitable for babies 7-9 months and up, toddlers, big kids and adults.
 Always make sure the consistency of your baby’s food is one she can handle and before combining food, make sure she has tried each one individually first.

 The Sage Spoonfuls baby food maker can be a huge help when it comes to making your own baby food.
 It comes with an immersion blender and food processor, both of which are useful long after your baby food making days.